lrvick/synt/README.md

   * Can train a classifier based on a samples database
   * Can classifiy text and output a score between -1 and 1. (where -1 is negative, +1 is positive and anything close to 0 can be considered neutral)
-  * abilitiy to collect, train, guess, and test (accuracy) with from cli
+  * abilitiy to collect, train, guess, and test (accuracy) from cli

 ## Requirements ##